A trip on the ferry to the Greek island of Kos was in order!

 Tiny Meis with its pretty pastel-coloured houses and churches is a perfect relaxation zone.

-Arrive at Rhodes by ferry and you’re greeted with imposing castle walls; an archway leading you into the old town.
+Arrive at Rhodes by ferry and you’re greeted with imposing castle walls; an archway leading you into the mediaeval area of Rhodes Town.

 The Castle of Neratzia, Kos Town